M. A. R. Barker: Serpent's Walk and Holocaust denial

 Barker wrote a sixth novel, Serpent's Walk, under the pseudonym Randolph D. Calverhall, an allusion to one of Barker's ancestors.
 Serpent's Walk is a science fiction story, presenting an alternate history in which SS soldiers begin an underground resistance after the end of World War II.
 A hundred years later, their descendants take over the United States of America.
 The book's protagonist becomes the Führer and worldwide dictator of the Fourth Reich.
 The book espouses the belief in an international Jewish conspiracy, suggests the solution to the "Jewish question" is genocide, and extensively quotes Mein Kampf.
 The novel was published in 1991 by National Vanguard Books, the book publishing division of the neo-Nazi group the National Alliance, which published white supremacist and neo-Nazi material including The Turner Diaries.

-Between 1990 and 2002, Barker also served as a member of the Editorial Advisory Committee of the Journal of Historical Review, a journal that advocates Holocaust denial and revisionist pseudohistory.
+Starting in 1990, Barker also served as a member of the Editorial Advisory Committee of the Journal of Historical Review, a journal that advocates Holocaust denial and revisionist pseudohistory; Barker's involvement ended when the journal ceased in 2002.
 In March 2022, the Tékumel Foundation confirmed Barker's authorship of Serpent's Walk and association with the Journal of Historical Review.
 The Foundation repudiated Barker's views in the novel, from which it does not receive royalties, and apologized for not acknowledging its authorship earlier.